obfusk/m-gui/README.md

 }
 ```

-NB: do not use a command name that includes spaces or anything else
+NB: the command is passed to the shell, so you'll need to escape
-that needs to be escaped when passed to the shell.
+spaces and other problematic characters; be careful!

 ## TODO

 * cover most important commands!
-  - la, nn, p, m, u, s, i, alias, ...
+  - p, m, u, s
 * allow choices (input / choose) for arguments for mark etc.
 * checkboxes etc. for --options, --options -> m, config.json?!
   - --show-hidden --ignorecase --numeric-sort